nokia/AttestationEngine/docs/quickstart/installation.md

 Note there are two APIs present, a version 1 and a version 2.
 DO NOT USE the version 1 APIs as these are deprecated and contain errors.
 All calls to A10REST must use the `/v2` prefix to the requested HTTP endpoint.

+## Trust Agents
+The trust agent provides the link between the attestation engine and the attestation capabilities of the device.
+Nut10 is designed as a reference for x86 systems - though it will work on others but not all functionality will be available.
+It also assumes that certain tools will be available.

+Nut10 requires:

+   * tpm2 tools v5 (including abrmd and tpm2_tss) are installed, and the user running nut10 has access to a TPM 2.0 device ( /dev/tpm0 )
+   * access to the UEFI eventlog
+   * access to the TXT commands: txt-stat, which in turn requires access to /dev/mem
+   * access to the IMA log

+While /dev/tpm0 can be configured to be readable by a normal user, the rest require sudo, which may introduce some serious security holes.

+Further to this, not all systems support the range of functionalities which nut10 can access.
+For example, on ARM based systems (eg: Raspberry PI), UEFI and TXT are not available.

+IMA needs to be configured - again not all kernel will have IMA running

+TXT is Intel CPUs only, and then, only *some* Intel CPUs support the TXT instructions.
+Furthermore tboot is required.

+Another alternative is to use tpm2_send with tpm2_tss and access that over ssh.
+This only gives access to TPM commands but will suffice for IoT cases.

+A Keylime base trust agent is also possible.